GENIVI/rvi_core/CONFIGURE.md

 *Please note that IP addresses, not DNS names, should be used in all network addresses.*

-**Please note that all nodes configured in ```static_nodes``` must be up and running, listening on their specified addresses, before the node with the ```static_nodes``` configuration entry comes up.
-All static nodes are connected to during the startup sequence, and if one or more are not available, the startup sequence will fail.
-This will be fixed in future versions.**

 # SPECIFY SERVICE EDGE URL #